 Q: How long are the PAL and RPAL courses?

 A: The duration of the PAL course is approximately 8 hours of classroom time followed by a multiple choice test and practical exam.
 The RPAL is 6 hours if taken independently, or 4 hours if taken within seven days of the PAL course.
-The course will be offered at varying times, such as full-day weekend classes, or two 4-hour classes running weekday evenings.

 Q: How old do I have to be to take the Canadian Firearms Safety Course?